 - Figure out how big a hem you need to get the finished length you want.
 Most people prefer to err on the side of narrow over wide so there's less bulk to the folded fabric and the hem will lay nice and flat.
 In fact, it's often better to trim your fabric just a bit rather than make a giant hem.

-- Press hem.
+- Press the hem.

-Pin your hem
+Pin the hem